crowja/linereader/README.md

 # linereader 1.0.0-dev0.

 C-scrap for reading a file line by line.
-If built with Zlib support (-DHAVE\_ZLIB) the input file/stream can be Zlib compressed, e.g. gzipped files.
+If built with [Zlib support](https://www.zlib.net/) (-DHAVE\_ZLIB), which is completely optional, the input file/stream can be Zlib compressed, e.g. gzipped files.

 ## Here's how you use it